VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Stuff like that.
 We use the language of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a common nomenclature to describe the goals of the design system.

-The challenge for us, and probably the hardest part of building a component library for us, is the tooling.
+The challenge, and probably the hardest part of building a component library for us, is the tooling.
 Partly because of the preferences of the UX team and because of constraints on our development environment due to the sensitive nature of our work, we have not been able to streamline automation for versioning UX wireframes or translating them into artifacts engineers can use to build.
-As a result, we work with wireframes that are cumbersome to understand, and it's a manual process to track consistency between the design system and the component library as both evolve.
+As a result, we work with wireframes that are cumbersome to understand.
+In order to even view them, we either need to install the tool on our machines, which takes more licenses and imposes a burden, or we need to wade through literally hundreds of static asset files and view them with a browser plugin.
+Neither is an optimal experience.
+Beyond that, it's a manual process to track consistency between the design system and the component library as both evolve.

 I never said it was pretty, but it isn't all bad either.